-Beverage companies join push for better recycling of their bottles
+Beverage companies aim to get bottles recycled, not trashed

 The companies have also vehemently fought bottle deposit programs, which have increased recycling rates in the 10 states that have them.
 The programs require consumers to pay extra for drinks and get the deposit back when they return the bottles to the store.

-Lugar said her association wants to increase bottle recycling but believes bottle laws burden the consumer.
+Lugar said her association wants to help develop policies to get more recyclables back, but thinks current bottle laws burden the consumer.

 Others — like the environmental group Break Free From Plastic — say companies need to go beyond recycling and explore plastic-free delivery systems.
 Break Free From Plastic recently named Coke and Pepsi among the world’s biggest plastic polluters based on the results of trash cleanups in 50 countries.